stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 So far we have avoided synchronisation by simply blocking the device after rendering and presentation of a frame.
 However Vulkan is designed to be multi-threaded from the ground up and provides several synchronisation mechanisms that can be used by the application.

+In particular the following methods are asynchronous operations:

+* Acquiring the next swapchain image

+* Submitting the render task to the work queue

+* Presentation of the rendered frame

+All of these methods return immediately with the actual work queued for execution by Vulkan in the background.

-A _semaphore_ is the simplest of these and is used to synchronise operations within or across work queues.
+A _semaphore_ is the simplest of the synchronisation mechanisms provided and Vulkan and is used to synchronise operations within or across work queues.

 The semaphore class is trivial since there is no public functionality: